 Finally, we obtain geo-localized powerplants for England, Scotland and Wales over time from (Wikipedia, 2023a,b,c).
-Appendix Figure B.2 provides a map of all fossil fuel powerplants in this dataset by closure date since 1906.
+Appendix Figure B.1 provides a map of all fossil fuel powerplants in this dataset by closure date since 1906.

 Table 1 presents summary statistics for our main variables of interest.
 The anthropometric outcomes are the z-scores of height and weight for each age category, which present the deviation of each outcome compared to the population mean.
 The standardization is based on the British 1990 Growth Reference Chart, the typical reference for the UK.
 We also employ measures of body mass index (BMI, which is the weight divided by the square of height) and categorical measures of over- and underweight based on the BMI.
 Panel A provides summary statistics for individuals across all life stages.
 It shows that they are slightly shorter than the 1990 population (11% of a standard deviation), which is expected given that they were born decades earlier.
 They are also heavier (30% of a standard deviation), but on average they remain within the healthy BMI range (average 20.78 and the health range is 18.5-24.9).
-Appendix
+To uncover unhealthy weights at the extreme we use BMI categorical variables recording overweight (category 1) and obesity (category 2) as well as three categories of underweight, respectively.15 Unhealthy weight levels are mostly due to overweight or even obesity (out of a total 99,326 observations for individuals age 10 and above, individuals are in 21,251 cases categorized as overweight and in 9,401 as obese).
+Individuals being in the categories of underweight is considerably less frequent.
+Appendix Figures B.2, B.3 and B.4 show corresponding maps of height, weight and bad health across UK counties at ages 0 and 16 separately for the NCDS and BCS cohorts.